Code of Conduct for U18s in Homestay

 - Education provider staff

-- International students in homestay
+- International Guests in homestay

-- Homestay providers/host families
+- Homestay providers/Hosts

 1) Education Provider Staff

-AHN works with a variety of homestay hosts, made up of both traditional and non-traditional families from different cultural backgrounds.
-AHN does not discriminate against family makeup when accepting or declining hosts.
+AHN works with a variety of homestay Hosts, made up of both traditional and non-traditional families from different cultural backgrounds.
+AHN does not discriminate against family makeup when accepting or declining Hosts.

-- Staff may need to provide on-going support for homestay students as necessary and ensure that all parties are aware of the wide range of support services available within the education provider and provided through the International Centre, Health Services, Counselling Services, Sexual Harassment Contact Network and Grievance Resolution procedures.
+- Staff may need to provide on-going support for homestay Guests as necessary and ensure that all parties are aware of the wide range of support services available within the education provider and provided through the International Centre, Health Services, Counselling Services, Sexual Harassment Contact Network and Grievance Resolution procedures.

 - Interact effectively and cooperatively with other departments within and outside the institution.

-- Act openly and professionally in all dealings with homestay hosts.
+- Act openly and professionally in all dealings with homestay Hosts.

-The education provider is responsible for all aspects of pastoral care for their international students from the point of landing in Australia or the agreed date of transfer from another signatory, to the end of the contract for enrolment.
+The education provider is responsible for all aspects of pastoral care for their international Guests from the point of landing in Australia or the agreed date of transfer from another signatory, to the end of the contract for enrolment.

 - Access to appropriate counselling services